OutRite/Abyde/README.md

 `m` Moves data from the second parameter to the first parameter.
 `o` Outputs rs to stdout.
 `i` Waits for one byte stdin and outputs to ro.
-`b` Checks if the first parameter is zero and, if so, continues.
+`b` Continue if parameter is not zero.
-Else, it jumps to the next section.
 `q` Stops execution entirely.
+`r` Repeats the current section.
 ## Test
 In examples you are provided with `fulltest.abyde`.
-To pass the provided test with a working interpreter, type anything into stdin
+To pass the provided test with a working interpreter, type `a` into
-except for `a`.
-It should fail if you input `a` and only `a` (that means it works)
+stdin.